racharyy/Granger_Causality/Boyu/README.md

 ```

 Each of the list is a list of tuples.
-Concretely, `List[tuple(user_id, 27-d lambda numpy array), tuple(user_id, 27-d lambda numpy array), ...]` where the langth is the number of people in LS and NLS, respectively.
+Concretely, `List[tuple(user_id, 27-d lambda numpy array), tuple(user_id, 27-d lambda numpy array), ...]` where the length is the number of people in LS and NLS, respectively.

 Notice that some user may only search a particular category once in his or her whole data, thus time interval cannot be calculated.
 These slots are replaced with 0.